 An OB-GYN is a medical professional who can conduct various in-office and routine procedures.
 These procedures include the following:

 Going for a Pap smear test regularly is highly beneficial to any woman.
 This test allows you to better understand your cervical Health because it impacts your entire reproductive Health.
 The most significant benefit of going for a routine Pap smear test is that it allows you to establish whether there are cancerous cells that may cause cervical Cancer.
 Advanced cancer stages can be avoided by taking Pap smear tests regularly.
 When you do this, the results from the Pap tests will help the doctor detect any abnormal cells that may cause cervical Cancer.
-Moreover, a Pap smear test helps detect and eliminate the possible spread of other fetal viruses such as the Human Papillomavirus (HPV).
+Moreover, an urgent care Pap smear test helps detect and eliminate the possible spread of other fetal viruses, such as the Human Papillomavirus (HPV).
 The HPV virus usually attacks the vagina and cervical regions of the productive system.
 This virus can also cause the spread of cancerous cells.
-Doctors usually recommend taking both the Pap and HPV tests together when they reach 30 years and above.
+Doctors usually recommend taking both the Pap and HPV tests together when you reach 30 years and above.
 Every Pap test done gives vital information about underlying conditions, if any.
 Another great benefit of going for a pap test is that it helps detect risk factors that may lead to lifelong diseases or infections.

 You can also get a Pap smear test if you are a virgin and have not yet had sexual penetration.
 The risk of having abnormal cervical cells at this stage is extremely low, but there is no harm in taking a Pap smear test if you have attained the age of 21 years.
 A Pap smear test will serve no purpose on women who have reached 65 years, and abnormal cervical cells were not detected in the past.
 If you have been going for regular Pap tests in the past and just turned 65, you stand no risk of getting cervical Cancer.
 You may also not need to go for Pap tests if you have undergone a hysterectomy procedure.
 This kind of medical procedure involves the removal of cervical and uterine tissues from the body.
 If this is the case, you will no longer require a Pap smear test since you no longer have these vital reproductive parts on your body that are a source of testing samples.
 It is also impossible to contract cervical Cancer once you have had this procedure.